sav-che/TL-2/Authors/Bremme, I. {std. Bremme}.md

-> [!cite] BHL link: this entry starts at [page 56](https://www.biodiversitylibrary.org/item/103861#page/66/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 56](https://www.biodiversitylibrary.org/page/33266363) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bremme, I. (fl.
-1886), German teacher at the Grossherzoglichen Realschule in Oppenheim am Rhein, Hessen, subsequently teacher at the State Gymnasium ib. and active with the archives of Darmstadt and Oppenheim. (*Bremme*).
+1886), German teacher at the Grossherzoglichen Realschule in Oppenheim am Rhein, Hessen, subsequently teacher at the State Gymnasium ib. and active with the archives of Darmstadt and Oppenheim.
+**Abbreviated name**: *Bremme*

 #### Herbarium and types